UstadMobile/UstadMobile/README.md

 ## Development environment setup:

+These instructions are intended for developers who wish to build/run from source code.

 This is a Kotlin Multiplatform project.
 This repository contains the Android app, web app, and backend server source code in its modules.
 Android Studio is the development environment for the entire project.